mabaszadeh/transportation-problem/README.md

 # transportation-problem
-Solving Transportation Problem and Optimizing by Implementing Genetic Algorithm
+Solving transportation problem and optimizing by implementing genetic algorithm